 “Pride, Prejudice and Politics: Jack Layton and the Lessons of Christopher Marlowe’s Edward II”

-The Jack Layton Book Club is an initiative of the Jack Layton Chair, co-sponsored by the Ryerson University Library and Archives.
+The Jack Layton Book Club is an initiative of the Jack Layton Chair, co-sponsored by the Toronto Metropolitan University Library and Archives.

 “Computing will most undoubtedly prove to be the most significant development to technology in the second half of the twentieth century.
 The extent to which Ryerson students graduate with a firm understanding of this new and exciting field, will greatly affect their ability to contribute to society.”